TropicG/Programming-with-Java/README.md

   The problem for this exercise is a mini-project and you can find the requirement and how it works in the Problems folder

+ 3rd Exercise covers:
+   - Understanding of the enum class
+   - Understanding the creation of a custom exception
+   - Understanding how initializers work
+   - Understanding how to use the record class
+   - Understanding the sealed class

+  The problem for this exercise is a mini-project and you can find the requirement and how it works in the Problems folder